k-o-d-e-n/Realtime/README.md

 ***Property*** - stored property for any value.

-***SharedRealtimeProperty*** - stored property similar `Property`, but uses concurrency transaction to update value.
+***SharedProperty*** - stored property similar `Property`, but uses concurrency transaction to update value.
 Use this property if value assumes shared access (for example 'number of likes' value).

 ### References